Make Her Feel Welcome with Chic Points

 When LizbethBenavides reaches 200 Chic Points, she will be in the Style Council!

 Maybe you should avoid strapless dresses, or anything too voluminous on top.
-To balance your shape I would suggest a full-skirted dress, that would look so lovely on you, but most importantly just worry about it being YOU, not someone else ;) You’ll look great, you’ll seeposted over 3 years ago
+To balance your shape I would suggest a full-skirted dress, that would look so lovely on you, but most importantly just worry about it being YOU, not someone else ;) You’ll look great, you’ll seeposted about 4 years ago

 I’d def show some leg!